 - Find film permit fees

-The RMOW requires you to complete a Film Permit if you plan on using a drone within the resort.
+The RMOW requires you to complete a Film Permit if you plan on using a drone for commercial use within the resort.

 Festivals, Events & Animation Supervisor